hatchjaw/running-gait-analysis/README.md

 it with video footage, and identifying gait events.

-`/sonification` contains a port of the gait event detection system to the JUCE framework, an app for playing back the data and sonifying it in real time.
+`/sonification` contains a port of the gait event detection system to the JUCE framework, as an app for playing back the data and sonifying it in real time.

 ### Building the sonification app
-Download JUCE, put it in a subdirectory called `JUCE`, comment this line in CMakeLists.txt:
+Download JUCE, put it in subdirectory `/sonification/JUCE`, comment this line in CMakeLists.txt:

 ```cmake